publicclass/serve/README.md

 serve
 =====

 `serve` is a small set of bash scripts which is used for easy deployment of a node server.
-It uses _ssh_, _git_ and _n_ to achieve this.
+It uses `ssh`, `git` and `n` to achieve this.

+**This is highly experimental at best and we take no responsibility if you use this.**

 ## Example